apache/pekko/akka-docs/src/main/paradox/fault-tolerance.md

 re-start intervals the actors will start in slightly different points in time, thus avoiding large spikes of traffic hitting the recovering shared database or other resource that they all need to contact.

-The `akka.pattern.BackoffSupervisor` actor can also be configured to stop and start the actor after a delay when the actor crashes and the supervision strategy decides that it should restart.
+The `org.apache.pekko.pattern.BackoffSupervisor` actor can also be configured to stop and start the actor after a delay when the actor crashes and the supervision strategy decides that it should restart.

 The following snippet shows how to create a backoff supervisor which will start the given echo actor after it has crashed